Where to Stay in Rome: A Complete Guide (for First Timers)

-We’ve spent a fair amount of time in Rome over the past couple of years – including a recent trip in 2024 – and Alysha lived in Rome for six months when she was younger, so we feel like we have a pretty good handle on the city (as much as you can, anyway, without living there).
+We’ve spent a fair amount of time in Rome over the past couple of years – including trips in four of the past five years – and Alysha lived in Rome for six months when she was younger, so we feel like we have a pretty good handle on the city (as much as you can, anyway, without living there).

 Every time we’re in Rome (and the rest of Italy, really), we’re reminded just how young the cities we’ve called home really are (Seattle, San Francisco, and now Portland, Oregon).